L0ic4/42Piscine/README.md

 Please feel free to use this repository as a learning resource, but do not copy my code without understanding it.

-# Use this for training : https://grademe.fr/
+ Use this for training : https://grademe.fr/
+ Use this to simplify your life : https://github.com/dawnbeen/c_formatter_42

 I hope you find this repository helpful!
 If you like give me a star! ⭐